SabareeshIyer/Brain-tumor-detection-in-3D-MRIs-using-DCGAN/README.md

 The objective being medical image segmentation, I have used the BRATS-2 dataset for our project.
 The dataset comprises of clinically-acquired 3T multimodal MRI scans and all the ground truth labels have been manually-revised by expert board-certified neuroradiologists.

-For the purposes of training the GAN, we use all the training images from HG and LG resized from 256 X 256 to 28 X 28 by cropping and resizing the area needed for segmentation.
+For the purposes of training the GAN, we use all the training images from HG and LG resized from 256 x 256 to 28 x 28 by cropping and resizing the area needed for segmentation.